eclipse-openj9/openj9-docs/docs/env_var.md

 Although the Eclipse OpenJ9&trade; virtual machine (VM) recognizes many environment variables, most are superseded by command-line arguments.
 Use command-line arguments rather than environment variables, which are retained only for compatibility.

-:fontawesome-solid-pencil-alt:{: .note aria-hidden="true"} **Note:** Environment variables are overridden by command-line arguments.
+:fontawesome-solid-pencil:{: .note aria-hidden="true"} **Note:** Environment variables are overridden by command-line arguments.

 ## Finding and setting environment variables